 I heard about the Young Graduate Program on LinkedIn.
+I graduated from the University of Energy and Natural Resources, Sunyani with a Bachelor's degree in Electrical/ Electronic Engineering.
 My experience as a young graduate trainee in the Lubricants Department has been incredibly enriching and rewarding.
 I have been exposed to a dynamic work environment and an opportunity to gain experience from professionals in the oil and gas industry.
 My expectations and goals are to achieve a well-rounded understanding of the industry and contribute meaningfully to the growth of the Company.
 I also look forward to opportunities for professional development and advancement within the oil and gas industry.
 I aspire to develop expertise in the field and leverage on my experience to develop innovative solutions to address practical challenges in the industry.